jddunn/discord-news-bot/README.md

 If you want to use another custom model for summarization, you can modify which model and tokenizer to use at the top of the code in `_summarizer.py`.

-The Summarizer.summarize_optimal() method accepts two arguments, a string of text, and an optional int for max number of sentences to generate in the summary.
+The (unused) Summarizer.summarize_optimal() method accepts two arguments, a string of text, and an optional int for max number of sentences to generate in the summary.
 The max sentence number is defaulted to `K_MAX` defined in `_summarizer.py`, which is currently set to 4.
 You can modify the summarizer to use this method in `discord_news.py` if you prefer.
+This method isn't used because that library has some issues with asynchronous processing while using Discord.py.

 ### Linting

 ```
-pip install black
 black .
 ```